robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 * The aim is to equip students with the Data Science skills in order to complete basic IoT-scenario's.
 * Providing students with templates and a data-toolkit (code), which can be implemented through popular single board microcontrollers (Arduino / Raspberry Pi).
+* Use of Generative AI [Gen-AI] such as Co-Pilot or ChatGPT is encouraged.
+It's important to make sure that other people are aware that these technologies were used.
+This can be done by including references or citations in the code or documentation, or by making a statement in the README file or other documentation that the project relies on these technologies.
+Additionally, it's also a good practice to include information about the limitations and potential biases of the technology in the documentation or code comments.

 # Required Hardware
 See: https://github.com/robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/blob/master/Required_Hardware.md